 I first visited Paris in my early 20’s.
 I returned within a decade, married to Frenchman I met in my hometown USA.

-The Rigaudy Perrin family glove making and tannery business dates back to 1893 where it originated in the small town of St Junien in France along the Vienne river.
-In traditional fashion, Michel’s older brother took the reins from their father while Michel, in his mid 20’s, set off for the US to work in hi-tech.
+The Rigaudy Perrin glove making and tannery business dates back to 1893 where it originated along the Vienne river in the small French town of St. Junien.
+In traditional fashion, Michel's older brother took the reins from their father Raymond while Michel set off for the US to work in hi-tech.
 We met the old fashioned way, in a bar.
-Married, with our first born daughter, we found ourselves off to Istanbul for a corporate expat adventure.
+Married, with our first born, we found ourselves off to Istanbul for a corporate expat adventure.
 We lived in an elegant wooden yali along the Bosphorus that was built in the 19th century and I fell hard for this mysterious and vibrant city.
 This is where I first began collecting textiles and antiques-many of which I still have in our Paris apartment today.
-I told Michel if I marry a Frenchman, I get to live in France.
+When it came time to depart Constantine, I told Michel if I marry a Frenchman, I get to live in Paris.
 We settled on the Left Bank, and I’ve been a Rive Gauche gal ever since.

 I had little design experience-just a strong aesthetic sensibility and an eye for the unique.